dan-mba/deps-wo-updates/README.md

 # deps-wo-updates
-Chack package.json for dependencies where latest version is old
+Check package.json for dependencies where latest version is old